nlnzcollservices/email_renamer/README.md

 # Email Renamer
 Prepends the received datetime of a msg email file as a string to the .msg file name and can move emails into month folders based on receive date.
-Extracts md5 hashes for file comparisons.
+Logs list file fixity to aid file analysis.

 This project has three scripts: